quilt/etk-foundry-template/README.md

 most notable contribution is the script `builder-wrapper` which assembles the `etk` project, then injects the assembled bytecode into the testing contract defined at `test/Contract.t.sol.in`.
-Since `test/Contract.t.sol` is overwritten each time `build-wrapper` is called, it's important that tests are written in the `test/Contract.t.sol.in` file.
+Since `test/Contract.t.sol` is overwritten each time `build-wrapper` is called, it's important to ensure that all modifications are made to the `test/Contract.t.sol.in` file.

 To run a forge command, call the `builder-wrapper` script with the same arguments as Forge:

 ```console
 $ ./build-wrapper test

 [⠢] Compiling...
 No files changed, compilation skipped